 It’s just part of the wild pregnancy ride.

-It might feel silly, but it works like magic.
+It will feel silly at first, but it works like magic.

 It calms your mind, releases tension, and reminds you that you’re in control.